anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 * This page has two sections.
 Career Achievments and Career Highlights
 * This page looks at what Bryant achieved throughout his proffesional career such as his awards and championship wins.
-* It uses a list structre to display his achievments so they can be read and broken down easily.
+* It uses a list structre to display his achievments so they can be read and understood easily.
 * The career highlights section features a list which is date ordered.
 As this is in order, an ordered list could've been used but I felt the style of the unordered list was better suited.
 * I added some videos of the highlighs to break up the list and give the users a view into some of these highpoints.